Rpedigree/pedigreeTools/README.md

 pedigreeR
 =========
 The ```pedigreeR``` package offers a suit of functions for pedigree analyses, including: sorting and editing pedigree data, computing inbreeding, additive relationships and functions of it (e.g., cholesky decomposistions, inverse of a numerator relationship matrix, etc.).
 The package was originally co-developed by Douglas M. Bates and Ana I. Vazquez and was incorporated in the [lme4](https://cran.r-project.org/web/packages/lme4/index.html) R-package.
 Recently, pedigreeR evolved to an stand-alone package.
-We have added new features for analysis of data from self-pollination.
+We have added new features for analysis of data from self-pollination and for subsetting pedigrees.

 Developers: Ana I. Vazquez & Douglas M. Bates.